rebeccapeltz/python-quiz/README.md

 You can add as many as Markdown files you want, and each of them will generate a separate quiz.

-To generate quizzes run `python quiz-generator.py`.
+To generate quizzes run `python3 quiz-generator.py`.
 Markdown in the markdown-quiz-files will be converted to HTML in the `generated-quizzes`directory.

 ## Serving Quizzes